vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 A variable declared using `var` or `const` cannot be accessed until after the declaration.
 If not, they result in reference errors.
 Remember, hoisting doesn't happen here.

-### Some cool stuff
+### Some more cool stuff
-ES6 should have some tricks up it's sleeve shouldn't it?
+ES6 should have some more tricks up it's sleeve shouldn't it?
 Being new and all?
 Oh yeah it does.
 I am not gonna be able to go into all of those, but will pick up few cool ones.
 You are going to love these if you are serious about JavaScript :wink:

 #### 1. Arrow Operator
 Seen this guy? `=>` Yeah the arrow operator.
-Nothing new eh?
+Nothing new I presume?
 You might think, but this guy is really cool in ES6.
 How?
 Let's see.
 Take the following code snippet for example:

 {% highlight javascript %}
 let getter = function(value) {